davehadley/example-landaugausfit/README.md

 # The fitter return a ROOT TF1 (a 1D function).
 func.Print()
 ```

+The actual fit function is implemented inside `langaus.C`.
+If you want to copy this code into another package then you should remember to copy both files.

 You can test the fitter by running the script from the command line.
 ```